BabbarPB08/NFS-OCP/README.md

 To create an NFS mount in RHEL (Red Hat Enterprise Linux) and mount it to the directory `/mnt/k8s_nfs_storage`, you'll need to follow these detailed steps:

-1. **Install NFS Utilities (if not already installed):**
+1. **Install NFS Utilities and Git (if not already installed):**
-   Check if NFS utilities are installed on your system.
+   Check if NFS utilities and Git are installed on your system.
 If not, install them using the package manager (yum or dnf).
    ```bash
    sudo yum install nfs-utils git -y
    ```